… lost in space?

 we are not amused…

 The entire “FM shutdown in Norway” disaster has been rotten from the very beginning.
 The DAB(+) lobby has bluffed, lied, and cheated their way through political processes, totally ignoring public interests.
-Now a growing number of the public are simply ignoring them, and their “programing”.
+Now a growing number of the public are simply ignoring them, and their “programming”.

 In an earlier article I have covered how unimpressed I am with the technical side of DAB(+) receivers and the DAB(+) format as a whole, and how the broadcasters' policy of “quantity over quality” is making everything sound artificial regardless of receiver-quality.
 That in itself is of course good enough reason (to me at least) not to bother listening to DAB(+).

-No sensible person would buy DAB(+) receivers today, when all one may want to listen to, and a whole lot more, can be streamed over the Internet.
+No sensible person would buy DAB(+) receivers today, when all one may want to listen to, and a whole lot more, can be streamed over the internet.
 There is simply no point in wasting money on totally unnecessary DAB(+)-crap in order to (maybe) get to listen to degraded audio once in a while.

 There are lots of alternatives to those FM-killers too, at home, in cars, and at workplaces.
 This is something more and more Norwegians are discovering and taking full advantage of.
 No problem even for a picky and selective person like me to find something worth listening to, without compromising on quality and taste.

 The future in terrestrial broadcasting is definitely digital.
 However, the badly implemented DAB(+) will end up as nothing but an embarrassing, and very costly, footnote in Norwegian broadcasting history, mainly because of the untimely shutdown of nationwide FM radio.
+Who cares about DAB … we only want proper radio-transmission back.

 without me listening in, and I'll keep my FM receivers.